The Burden of Expectation

-An exploration of my learnings and experiences with the polymath lifestyle.
-In a world built for specialization, the polymath approach can help us build unique mental models to differentiate ourselves, and the opportunity to discover meaningful work.
+In a world built for specialization, the polymath approach can help us build unique mental models to differentiate ourselves and discover meaningful work.

 As I struggled to cope with this pandemic, I sought to restore stability in my life.
 But some things are just out of our control.
 I share some of the most impactful learnings I've had around how to deal with uncertainty by embracing it.

 A short story about birds, the magic of flight and a moment of awakening.